 - an index of the serving cell by higher layer parameter targetCell.
 If higher layer parameter targetCell is not provided, the serving cell is the cell of the PDCCH reception for DCI format 2_2

-- a mapping for the PUSCH power control adjustment state , by higher layer parameter closedloopindex, to the TPC command field for the uplink carrier or for the second uplink carrier of the serving cell in DCI format 2_2 if the UE indicates a capability to support two PUSCH power control adjustment states, by higher layer parameter twoDifferentTPC-Loop-PUSCH, and if the UE is configured for two PUSCH power control adjustment states by higher layer parameter twoPUSCH-PC-AdjustmentStates.

 The UE is also provided for the serving cell of the PDCCH reception for DCI format 2_2 with a configuration for a search space set and a corresponding control resource set for monitoring PDCCH candidates for DCI format 2_2 with CRC scrambled by a TPC-PUSCH-RNTI as described in Subclause 10.1.